Professional caregivers are a distinctive breed.

 efforts.
 A passionate caregiver tries to prepare for unforeseen circumstances

-and takes necessary precautions to reduce any complication that may arise.
+and takes necessary precautions to reduce any complications that may arise.

 Passionate caregivers are happy performing their duties and patients respond